-Involvement of your family doctor?
+Involvement of your relatives/friends/the patient's family doctor?

-Your GP will be kept informed of your participation in the trial.
-By consenting to take part, you agree to us sharing your progress in the trial with your GP, as needed for your clinical care.
+Your friend's/relative's/patient's GP will be informed of their participation in the trial.
+By consenting on behalf of your relative/friend/patient to take part, you agree to us sharing their progress in the trial with their GP, as needed for their clinical care.

-What will happen to any samples I give?
+What will happen to any samples my relative/friend/patient provides?

-If you decide to take part in the trial, we will take a blood sample to see if you have vitamin D deficiency (hospitals do not currently screen for this in the UK).
+If you consent for your relative/friend/patient to take part in the trial, we will take a blood sample to see if your relative/friend/patient has vitamin D deficiency (hospitals do not currently screen for this in the UK).
 These samples will be used and tested at the hospital and once the test is complete, the sample will be disposed of.

-If you agree to having additional blood tests taken, the research team will take further blood samples at up to 3 additional time points.
-These will firstly be stored at the hospital where you are being treated and will then be transferred to the University of Birmingham for analysis and storage by the Chief Investigator of the VITDALIZE UK Trial.
-The samples will be pseudo-anonymised labelled using your trial number, date, and time point (e.g. visit 1) upon arrival at the University of Birmingham.
+If you agree for your relative/friend/patient to having additional blood tests taken, the research team will take up to 3 further blood samples.
+These will firstly be stored at the hospital where your relative/friend/patient is being treated and will then be transferred to the University of Birmingham for analysis and storage by the Chief Investigator of the VITDALIZE UK Trial.
+The samples will be pseudo-anonymised labelled using your friend's/relative's/patient's trial number, date and time point (e.g. visit 1) upon arrival at the University of Birmingham.
 The results may be shared with collaborators involved in the VITDALIZE UK Trial at the end of the trial in a pseudo-anonymised way (trial number, date and time point).
 Once the samples have been analysed the samples will be disposed of.